 Commonly associated with economics and poverty, a multidimensional index allows both quantitative and qualitative measures to be combined to understand an issue more fully.
 Biodiversity too needs to be understood through many different perspectives and types of information.

 The recently developed Multidimensional Poverty Index is being tested globally for its relevance and use in understanding and uniting action for human development.
 With the 2020 end of the Decade of Biodiversity approaching, we have an opportunity to learn from and develop similar, innovative tools for biodiversity.
-Building on efforts to date, this project aims to test the potential to transform how biodiversity is integrated into decision making globally and stimulate greater, measurable action to safeguard it.
+Building on efforts to date, this project is testing the potential to transform how biodiversity is integrated into decision making globally and stimulate greater, measurable action to safeguard it.

-In partnership with the UN Environment World Conservation Monitoring Centre (WCMC) and WWF, the Luc Hoffmann Institute will co-design and convene a project to explore whether a multidimensional biodiversity index (MDBI) is possible.
-Learning from the successes and failures of economic and poverty indices, the institute will bring diverse voices together to lay the foundations for the concept and raise awareness of its potential.
+In partnership with the UN Environment World Conservation Monitoring Centre (WCMC) and WWF, the Luc Hoffmann Institute is co-designing and convening a project to explore whether a multidimensional biodiversity index (MDBI) is possible.
+Learning from the successes and failures of economic and poverty indices, the institute is bringing diverse voices together to lay the foundations for the concept and raise awareness of its potential.

-Specifically, the institute will convene a range of actors to explore the process and research that would underpin a multidimensional biodiversity index, learn and build allies from other sectors who have used such tools and link to existing platforms to increase reach and influence.
+Specifically, the institute is convening a range of actors to explore the process and research that would underpin a multidimensional biodiversity index, learn and build allies from other sectors who have used such tools and link to existing platforms to increase reach and influence.

 Project aims include:

 Strategic convening and co-designed research and outputs test whether a MDBI can be generated that is useful, usable, underpinned by sound science and relevant to emerging policy processes.